 Salt City Antiques

 Specializing in mid-century decor, browsing Salt City Antiques is like walking through a “Mad Men” set.
 For baby boomers like my mom — with whom I visited Salt City Antiques — seeing the store’s relics from the 1950s-1970s is a nostalgic walk down memory lane.
 Certainly, if you want to outfit your home in mid-century modern stylings, this is just the shop for you.
-You’ll also some vintage clothing and accessories from that era, too.
+You’ll also find some vintage clothing and accessories from that era, too.

 Salt City Antiques is located at 115 West Michigan Avenue.